SAP-samples/teched2022-IN262/README.md

 3. Integration Developer

 ## WalkThru Exercises

+While doing the exercises, please substitute 'XX' in the instructions with your group number.
+For example: If your group number is 22, substitute userxx with user70.

 When running through the exercises, you will be touching the following features:

 - [Launch Integration Assessment Tool](/exercises/ex0)